flowxo/flowxo-sdk/README.md

 # Known Issues

-- Dependant Fields: Only select type fields may have dependencies, however the SDK does not throw an error if other field types (such as text) are set up with dependent fields.
+- Field Dependencies: Only `select` type fields may have dependencies, however the SDK does not throw an error if other field types (such as `text`) are set up with dependencies.